albigdev/pixswap/README.md

 # 🚀 Functions

 - 👤 Login function with 3 pre-defined users
-- 🎮 Add new game to the game collection
+- 🎮 Add new game to the game collection with API (RAWG Games)
 - 🕹️ Handling of the gaming status: **playing**, **swapped**, **originalOwner**
 - 🔍 Search games based on title
 - 🔄 Swap games with other users